ionixjunior/ionixjunior.dev/_i18n/en/_posts/2024-08-09-swiftui-basics-project-structure-views-and-previews.md

 - **Product Name**: This is the name of your project.
 Think about it, because it will be used on bundle identifier too.
 - **Team**: This is your Apple developer account team.
 For a new "hello world" app, just keep it as "None".
 - **Organization Identifier**: Here is the prefix of your app bundle.
-On my machine, the default bundle is "dev.ionixjunior", and you change it for your apps.
+On my machine, the default bundle is "dev.ionixjunior", and you can change it for your apps.
 - **Bundle Identifier**: This is the result of your organization identifier and the product name.
 - **Storage**: In this option you can select if you want to use Core Data or SwiftData.
 Just keep it as "None".